giant-whale/selenoid-python-bdd-framework-behave/README.md

 ## Run your tests
 Multiple threads:
-- Single-thread — execute command `behave` to run all tests in 1 thread;
+- Single-thread — execute command `python behave_runner.py` to run all tests in 1 thread;
-- Multi-thread — execute command ...
+- Multi-thread — execute command `python behave_runner.py --threads=5` to run all tests in 5 threads — 1 thread per feature.

 Select browser:
-- Execute command `behave -D browser=chrome` to run all tests using Google Chrome.
+- Execute command `python behave_runner.py -D browser=chrome` to run all tests using Google Chrome.
 Also, it's declared as default browser, so there is no need to use this command — you can use `behave` instead;
-- Execute command `behave -D browser=firefox` to run all tests using Mozilla Firefox;
+- Execute command `python behave_runner.py -D browser=firefox` to run all tests using Mozilla Firefox;

 Generate JUnit report:
-- Execute command `behave --junit` to run all tests and generate JUnit report files in directory `./reports`.
+- Execute command `python behave_runner.py --junit` to run all tests and generate JUnit report files in directory `./reports`.